 The plant cell wall is made up of the peptidoglycan, pectin, cellulose and chitin like compounds.
-These types of compound give extra strength to the cell wall.
+These types of compound give extra strength to the plant cell wall.

 Due to the rigid nature of the plant cell wall, the shape of the plant cell is fixed.
 While the cell membrane of the animal cell is smooth and soft, hence it is flexible, adjust as per the requirement.

 The components of the plant cells are also different than the animal cells.
-Importantly, the major difference is the presence of chloroplast in plant cell.
+Importantly, the major difference is the presence of chloroplast in the plant cell.

 The chloroplast is the organelle involved in the photosynthesis process.
 With the help of the photosynthesis, it produces secondary metabolites and/or food.